habibcilmd-cardiologist/dr-cil/content/en/blog/tricuspid-valve/index.md

 date: 2024-12-05
 lastmod: 2024-12-05
 draft: false
-translationKey: tricuspid-valve
+translationKey: blog-tricuspid-valve
 categories:
     - Cardiology
 tags:
     - Tricuspid Valve
     - Valve Regurgitation
     - Transcatheter Intervention
     - TriClip
     - PASCAL
 author: Assoc.
 Prof. Dr. Habib ÇİL
 featured_image: featured.svg
 showTableOfContents: true
 faq:
     - question: "Is tricuspid regurgitation dangerous?"
       answer: "Severe tricuspid regurgitation can lead to right heart failure.
 Treatment is important."
     - question: "What are the symptoms of tricuspid valve disease?"
       answer: "Leg swelling, abdominal swelling, fatigue, and shortness of breath are the main symptoms."
     - question: "How is tricuspid regurgitation treated?"
       answer: "Medical treatment, surgical repair or replacement, transcatheter interventions can be applied."
     - question: "Is tricuspid valve surgery risky?"
       answer: "Isolated tricuspid surgery is high risk.
 Therefore, transcatheter treatments are being developed."
     - question: "Can tricuspid regurgitation resolve on its own?"
       answer: "Functional regurgitation may decrease if the underlying cause is treated."
 ---

 {{< alert type="info" >}}